spell-music/csound-expression/tutorial/chapters/Intro.md

 It's a Haskell library to make Csound much more friendly.
 It generates Csound files out of Haskell code.

-Csound is really awesome.
+[Csound](http://www.csounds.com/) is an audio programming language.
+It is really awesome.
 It features unlimited polyphony, hundreds of synth-units including FM, granular synth, frequency domain transforms and many more.
 Midi and OSC control, compatible with JACK.
 With JACK it's easy to use with your DAW of choice.
 It can run on mobile devices and even in the web browser.